-If we ignore the emissions from the back-up fossil fuel plants required to meet demand when winds are low, then wind power emits, like nuclear power, virtually no CO2.
+If we ignore the emissions from the back-up fossil fuel plants, wind power emits roughly the same as nuclear generators.
 When we include them, wind power emits about the same as efficient gas generation.

 Q9.
 Is nuclear energy fast enough?